-If you are looking for a first credit card, the CIBC Dividend® Visa Card for Students is a great place to start.
+If you are looking for a first credit card, the CIBC Dividend® Visa

+Card for Students is a great place to start.
 You can rack up cash back on everyday purchases with this no-fee student credit card.

-Or, if you plan on travelling in the future, the CIBC Aventura® Visa Card for Students helps you enjoy movies, music, shopping, food, and travel for no annual fee.
+Or, if you plan on travelling in the future, the CIBC Aventura®

+Visa Card for Students helps you helps you earn points and enjoy movies, music, shopping, food, and travel for no annual fee.